tharveyster/PHP-JavaScript-Event-Calendar/README.md

 ![The PHP and JavaScript Event Calendar allows registered user to create and view events.](./images/calendar-timed-out.png)

 ## Credits
 The basic calendar code came from <https://www.codexworld.com/build-event-calendar-using-jquery-ajax-php/php-event-calendar-jquery-ajax-mysql-codexworld/>.
 That code consisted of displaying the calendar, and adding and viewing events.
-The functionality has been improved here to allow cancellation of new events in the "Add event" section before submitting them, setting event privacy to public or private, sharing private events with other users via their usernames, deletion of events by original submitter (and approved users) only, and visible holidays.
+The functionality has been improved here to allow cancellation of new events in the "Add event" section before submitting them, adding a description of the event, setting event privacy to public or private, sharing private events with other users via their usernames, deletion of events by original submitter (and approved users) only, and visible holidays.
 There's also a new settings section where users can change their name, email address, and password, and add background images to each month.

 ## Disclaimer
 I know that this code is not written in the most efficient way, and that there's tons of room to improve it.
 It's a work in progress, and has been tweaked and adjusted numerous times over the past year to add new functionality.
 It's messy, but it works.
 I'll eventually streamline the code to bring it up to industry standards.